Section 0: Cybernetic Eyes

-It has always seemed fundamental that all members of a co-op have the ability to affect policy at all levels and Mondragon seem to adhere to this principle.
-Within the co-op all members make policy at yearly meetings, and occasionally at emergency General Assemblies called by a minimum of 10% of the co-op.
+It has always seemed fundamental that all members of a co-operative have the ability to affect policy at all levels and Mondragon seem to adhere to this principle.
+Within the co-operative all members make policy at yearly meetings, and occasionally at emergency General Assemblies called by a minimum of 10% of the co-op.
 During my visit to the Refrigerator factory there were notice boards everywhere full of information on the policy issues which were to be debated at the next General Assembly.

 They give their elected managers "full administrative authority" although they insist that this can only be maintained if the manager has the trust of the workforce.
 (He can be removed by an emergency General Assembly.)

 It's clear that some Metasystemic functions must be performed without continuous consultation with the work-force (for example long term plans) and at Mondragon they seem to have found a balance between complete authoritarian control and the lack of clear decision making that comes from having to discuss everything with everyone.

 The model which was offered to us was that of a busload of people who instruct the driver as to where they want to go, and then leave the details to him.
 Once he's been instructed, the rest of the people on the bus leave him to operate the brakes, steer and accelerate as he sees fit.
 The passengers can also direct him to drive more safely, or get another driver if he's no good.
 But basically it's up to him to drive the bus.

 The Mondragon structure seemed to me to be an example of both efficiency and co-operation based firmly upon autonomy and participation.
 The VSM diagnosis revealed no major flaws, even in the details of how Operational information is gathered.